Joshuaalbert/FairAsyncRLock/README.md

 **_Non-reentrant locks are often simpler and can expose synchronization bugs more easily, so you should only use a reentrant lock if you have a specific need for it._**

+### Performance

+The performance is about 50% slower than `asyncio.Lock`, i.e. overhead of sequential locks is about 3/2 of same with `asyncio.Lock`.